Quantum sketching protocols for Hamming distance and beyond: Measuring Distances in Graphs

-It is clear that partial cubes are just graphs which can be embedded in a hypercube with a scale 1 embedding.
-An example of a graph which is not a partial cube, but can be embedded in a hypercube with a scale $k$ embedding for $k>1$, is a triangle, which embeds into $Q_3$ with $k=2$.
+Since our protocol is unaffected if all distances are rescaled by a constant factor, the idea of partial cubes can be expanded by the following definitions.

-\begin{definition}[\cite{deza2009geometry}] A graph $G$ is said to be an $\ell_1$-graph if its path metric $d_G$ is $\ell_1$-embeddable, i.e.\ there is a map $f$ between $V(G)$ and $\mathbb{R}^m$, for some $m$, such that $d_G(v,w) = \|f(v)-f(w)\|_1$. \end{definition} \begin{restatable}[\cite{Chepoi2008}]{thm}{5} A graph $G$ is an $\ell_1$-graph if and only if it admits a scale embedding into a hypercube. \end{restatable} This means that the graphs we are interested in are $\ell_1$-graphs.
-This class of $\ell_1$-graphs includes new graphs that are not partial cubes, e.g. Hamming graphs, half cubes and Johnson graphs are $2$-embeddable into a hypercube~\cite{Chepoi2008}.
-In the Appendix we developed a similar characterization for $\ell_1$-graphs and the final result is the following theorem, which is Djokovic's characterization without the bipartite requirement.
+\begin{definition}[\cite{Chepoi2008,Shpectorov:1993:SEG:156547.156553}] Given two connected and unweighted graphs $G$ and $H$, we write $G \overset{k}{\hookrightarrow} H$ and say that $G$ is a $k$-scale embedding of $H$ if there exists a mapping $\sigma: V(G) \to V(H)$ such that $d_H(\sigma(a),\sigma(b)) = k\cdot d_G(a,b)$ for all nodes $a,b\in V(G)$. \end{definition} It is clear that partial cubes are just graphs which can be embedded in a hypercube with a $1$-scale embedding.
+An example of a graph which is not a partial cube, but can be $k$-scale embedded in a hypercube for $k>1$, is a triangle, which embeds into $Q_3$ with $k=2$.

-\begin{restatable}{thm}{partial} A graph $G$ is an $\ell_1$-graph if and only if $G(a|b)$ is convex for each edge $(a,b)$ of $G$. \end{restatable} By allowing the rescaling of all the distances by an even factor we can relax the bipartite requirement, but not the convexity of the $G(a|b)$ subgraphs.
-As an example of a direct consequence of the above result, it is known that graphs of the form $C_{2n}$ and $C_{2n}\square K_2$ for $n\geq 2$ are partial cubes, where $C_n$ is a cycle on $n$ vertices, $K_n$ is the complete graph with $n$ vertices, and $\square$ denotes the Cartesian product~\cite{Bonnington2003OnCA}; therefore all graphs of the form $C_n$ and $C_n\Box K_2$, for $n\geq 2$, are $\ell_1$-graphs.
-Before stating the communication protocol in the SMP model to approximately measure the distance between two vertices in an $\ell_1$-graph, we state the Johnson-Lindenstrauss lemma \cite{johnson1984extensions, dasgupta1999elementary, gavinsky2006strengths}, which is going to be useful to reduce the protocol complexity.
-Note that we use Dirac notation for vectors which are not necessarily normalized.
+\begin{definition}[\cite{deza2009geometry}] A graph $G$ is said to be an $\ell_1$-graph if its path metric $d_G$ is $\ell_1$-embeddable, i.e., there is a map $f$ between $V(G)$ and $\mathbb{R}^m$, for some $m$, such that $d_G(v,w) = \|f(v)-f(w)\|_1$. \end{definition} \begin{restatable}[{\cite[Theorem~8.3]{Chepoi2008}}]{thm}{5} A graph $G$ is an $\ell_1$-graph if and only if it admits a scale embedding into a hypercube. \end{restatable} This means that the graphs we are interested in are $\ell_1$-graphs.
+This class of $\ell_1$-graphs includes new graphs that are not partial cubes, e.g.\ Hamming graphs, half cubes and Johnson graphs are $2$-embeddable into a hypercube~\cite{Chepoi2008}.
+As far as we are aware, there is no Djokovi\'c-type characterisation for $\ell_1$-graphs (see e.g.~\cite[Problem~21.4.1]{deza2009geometry}).
+There has been some progress in characterising the isometric embedding of graphs into Hamming~\cite{chepoi1988isometric} and Johnson~\cite{chepoi2017distance} graphs (hence $2$-embeddability into a hypercube) by considering the convexity property of the sets $G(a|b), G(b|a)$ and $G_{=}(a,b) := \{x\in V(G)|~d_G(x,a) = d_G(x,b)\}$ (and other related sets).